Designing the Future of Bitcoin Payment Distribution.

 Product Approach, Clarity Over Complexity

-We chose a single segment, online creators, instead of building for everyone.
+1. Lean MVP Scope - We chose a single segment, online creators, instead of building for everyone.
 Features like multi-currency and detailed analytics will come later.
 This allowed faster feedback cycles and reduced tech debt.

-Bitcoin can feel abstract.
+2. Design for Trust - Bitcoin can feel abstract.
 We added confirmations, transparent receipts, and split visibility so both creators and tippers feel secure.

-We replaced crypto jargon with clarity: Tip, Share, Split, Confirm.
+3. Human-First Language - We replaced crypto jargon with clarity: Tip, Share, Split, Confirm.

 MAJOR UX FLOWS